ucloud/ucloud-sdk-go/examples/wait/README.md

-# UCloud SDK Wait Example
+# UCloud SDK Wait For Remote State Example

 ## What is the goal